 During the 1980s and 1990s, technological advances helped the organization grow to its current national scope.
 The toll-free counseling line, Connect Education Workshops and website all made CancerCare’s services available to people across the country.

 Today, CancerCare programs and services help 170,000 people each year.
-We distribute 800,000 publications and welcome 1.5 million website visits annually.
-In the past year, CancerCare provided more than $22.3 million in financial assistance.
+We distribute 800,000 publications and welcome more than 2 million website visits annually.
+In the past year, CancerCare provided more than $15 million in financial assistance.
 The size and scope of CancerCare has grown tremendously since 1944, but it has never wavered from its mission of providing help and hope to people affected by cancer.

 The signing of papers of incorporation for the National Foundation for the Care of Advanced Cancer Patients (later called CancerCare).